For More Information About ICPE-Monroe County

 6. Almost all private schools receiving vouchers in Indiana are religious.
 Unlike public schools, private schools are not required to make their budgets, curriculum, hiring practices, or teacher qualifications public.
 State funds to private schools mean a loss of accountability to the public for how education funding is spent.

 8. Our tax dollars are being used to perpetuate segregation when they fund private and charter schools.
 These schools can’t and some won’t serve all.
-Private schools can discriminate based on religion, disability, and sexual identity.
+Private schools can discriminate based on religion and sexual identity.
 Charter schools serve a limited number of self-selected families.
 However, public schools must serve all.

 9. Teachers in charter and private schools do not have to comply with the same Indiana education licensure standards to teach as public school teachers.

 8. Our tax dollars are being used to perpetuate segregation when they fund private and charter schools.
 These schools can’t and some won’t serve all.
-Private schools can discriminate based on religion, disability, and sexual identity.
+Private schools can discriminate based on religion and sexual identity.
 Charter schools serve a limited number of self-selected families.
 However, public schools must serve all.

 9. Teachers in charter and private schools do not have to comply with the same Indiana education licensure standards to teach as public school teachers.